Tom-Br/HTML-MailTemplate/readme.md

 Known Issues:

 - Outlook Web Apps: The underline on links in the previewer is browser dependant due the way the preprocessor handles the code.
 It's impossible to remove them.
-- Scaling in a Windows 125% zoom environment causes small 1px borders on certain tables.

 Written by: Tom